 Finding high-quality and relevant links for local SEO is also going to be one of your greatest challenges.

 So here, you’ll find all kinds of useful tips to help you identify prospects, put tools to work for you, and find greater success in your link building outreach tactics.

-The traditional thought process when we think about link building is that we want high authoritative domains to link back to our websites and we want as many of them as possible.
+The traditional thought process when we think about link building is that we want highly authoritative domains to link back to our websites – and we want as many of them as possible.

-If you’re tasked to build links for a local brick-and-mortar store, it’s important to understand what you’re looking for when building those links.
+If you’re tasked to build links for a local brick-and-mortar store or service area business, it’s important to understand the relevancy of the links.

 - Building up a list of citations.

 - Building links from websites in the local area.